M-0612/challenge-app-deployment/README.md

 * Predictions rely on the quality of input data.
 Missing or inaccurate values can lead to errors.
 * The app currently does not support real-time updates or external datasets.
 * Predictions depend heavily on the quality and coverage of the dataset.
-The original dataset the KNN regression model is based on may contain imbalanced representation of different properties and features.
+The original dataset the KNN regression model is based on, may contain imbalanced representation of different properties and features.
 As a result, certain feature combinations may result in inaccurate predictions.

 * Improvements could include:
   * Expanding feature choice and countries.